-I normally don’t talk about my private life or health.
+Contrary to what you might think from reading Mark All My Words, I prefer not talk about my private life and health.
 There are many reasons for this.
-Foremost among them is the fact that these are topics that I prefer not to drag into the public eye.
-After all, what right do complete strangers have to stand in judgment over my private life when those same people are doing nothing whatsoever to help?
+Foremost among them is the fact that these are topics I prefer not to drag into the public eye.
+After all, what right do complete strangers have to stand in judgment over me when those same people are doing nothing to help?

 But this rationale only goes so far.
 The truth is, we live in a public world.
 We live in a culture of constant scrutiny.
 Beyond that, I run a public blog.
 On this blog, I talk about many aspects of my private life.
 And because my health affects both my life and my blog, it’s something I need to address.

 Like millions of Americans, I live with a chronic illness.
 I experience a whole host of daily symptoms that are occasionally mild, occasionally debilitating, and occasionally terrifying.
 I’m not going to get into detail about those symptoms for a whole host of reasons.
 But, rest assured, they’re there and they take a toll.